 Our insecurities play a role in every aspect of our lives.
-When they spiral out of control, our friendship, careers, and romantic relationships suffer.
+When they spiral out of control, our friendships, careers, and romantic relationships suffer.

 Insecurities manifest in many different ways and can feel very alienating.
 We might obsess over our appearance, weight, or our behavior.
 We might have this unending desire to fit in or wish we could be unique.